facebookresearch/gtn/README.md

 # gtn

-`gtn` is a framework with which to build differentiable weighted finite-state transducers (WFSTs).
+`gtn` is a framework for automatic differentiation wth weighted finite-state transducers (WFSTs).
 The framework is written in C++ and has bindings to Python.

 ## Getting Started